 The three Stafford brothers, Charles Fitzroy, Clyde Gilford and John Harold served in the Australian Light Horse as part of the Australian Imperial Force in the First World War.

 Women at War

-Aboriginal and Torres Strait Islander women have been recorded as serving in the Australian Defence Force since the First World War, and they continue to do so today.
+Aboriginal and Torres Strait Islander women have served in the Australian Defence Force since the First World War, and they continue to do so today.

 Interviews with Indigenous women in the Army, Navy and Airforce can be found online at the Department of Defence website: